AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/accessing-response-tokens.md

 In this example, `result.propositions`, if it exists, will be an array containing personalization propositions related to the event.
 Please see [Rendering personalization content](../rendering-personalization-content.md) for more information on the content of `result.propositions`.

-Let's assume we would like to find all response tokens from all propositions that were automatically rendered by the web SDK and push them into a single array.
+Let's assume we would like to gather all activity names from all propositions that were automatically rendered by the web SDK and push them into a single array.
+We could then send the single array to a third party.
 In this case, we would:

 1. Loop through each proposition.
-1. Determine if the proposition was rendered by the SDK.
+1. Determine if the SDK rendered the proposition.
 1. If so, loop through each item in the proposition.
-1. Retrieve the `meta` property, which is an object containing response tokens, and push it into our array.
+1. Retrieve the activity name from the `meta` property, which is an object containing response tokens.
+1. Push the activity name into an array.
-1. Send the response tokens to a third party or use them in some other way.
+1. Send the activity names to a third party.

 Our code would look as follows: